att9992/Data-Engineer-Project/README.md

 * Apache Airflow as an Orchestration Tool

 Those tools are widely used and considered as industry standards.
 The community is massive and the tools provide support to several features.
 Apache Airflow, in special, gives freedom to create new plugins and adapt it to any needs that we might have.

+## Data assessment

+* The GitHub repo data is just for a repository created between certain dates so I decided to limit the date range for which we pull in Hacker News data.
+* The language, license, size, stars, forks, open_issues and created_at columns for Github repository data are sometimes empty
+* The num_comments column for Hacker News posts can sometimes be empty.
+* Some of the Hacker News URLs are very long, hence the maximum field length for this column has been set to 8192.
+* To analyse Hacker News activity related to GitHub repository, rows are filtered for which the URL contains a GitHub URL.
+This is done when loading data from the staging table into the hacker_news_posts dimension table using a regular expression.

 ## Data model
 The final data model include four tables, being three of them dimensions and a fact table.